-Among all of the company’s R&D projects in the field of bio-based materials, special attention is given to bio-based epoxy building blocks that can be used as a substitute diglycidylether of bisphenol A (DGEBA) in epoxy-based thermoset materials.
+Among all of the company’s R&D projects in the field of sustainable materials, special attention is given to sustainable epoxy building blocks that can be used as a substitute diglycidylether of bisphenol A (DGEBA) in epoxy-based thermoset materials.

 In these areas, a representative study was dedicated to the synthesis of diglycidylether of vanillyl alcohol (DGEVA) made from vanillyl alcohol that can be extracted from lignin, and to phloroglucinol triglycidylether (PHTE) that can be extracted from algae or prepared from new biotechnologies.
 Both epoxy resins are aromatic multifunctional glycidyl ethers that can be combined to reach various thermomechanical properties.